rindevich/shopware/README.md

 ```
 $ docker-compose up -d
 ```
-4. Login to container, and install Shopware
+4. Login to container, and install Shopware.
+> Credantials you can find in .env root folder
 ```
 $ docker exec -it sw_server_1 bash
 $ composer install
 $ ./app/install.sh
 ```
-(Credantials you can find in .env in root folder)
 5. Add Redis configuration, add this to app/congif/config.php
 ```
 'session' => array(